-Alternatively, if you’re feeling extra, opt for the Chick’n Kiev Burger – fried seitan tossed in garlic butter with cheese, lettuce, ‘honey’ mustard dressing and mayonnaise.
+Alternatively, if you’re feeling extra, opt for the Chick’n Kiev Burger with fried seitan tossed in garlic butter.

 But it’s not just vegan chicken that Oowee serves as they also offer belly-busting Beyond Meat ‘beef’ style burgers.
 So if vegan chicken isn’t your thing, try one of those instead!

 You can find Oowee in Brixton and Dalston – what are you waiting for?